w3c/did-wg/index.md

 Architecture Group, and take the new W3C Council Formal Objection resolution process for a spin.
 The Decentralized Identifier Working Group is deeply frustrated by this recent turn of events, but understands that someone needs to be the first through this new process.
+Ultimately, the decision to overturn the objections or to uphold them will be up to the W3C Director, however, it is expected that this particular run will set precedent for how this is handled at W3C in the future.

-There are four aspects of how this is playing out that are deeply concerning:
+There are four aspects of how this came about and how the Formal Objection Council will operate that are deeply concerning:

-1. The objectors (Google, Apple, and Mozilla), and the proponents (over 40 companies) collectively hold 7 out of the 21 seats on the W3C Council.
-This enables 1/3rd of the W3C Council who are taking a position on the formal objection to engage in what is supposed to be an impartial process.
+1. The objectors (Google, Apple, and Mozilla), and the proponents (over 40 companies) collectively hold 7 out of the 21 seats on the W3C Formal Objection Council.
+This enables 1/3rd of the W3C Council who are formally objecting to the ratification of DID Core to engage in what is supposed to be an impartial and fair process.

 2. The new W3C Council Formal Objection Process gently suggests that individuals that might have a conflict of interest can voluntarily recuse